qbic-pipelines/pipeline-docs/docs/debugging.md

 If not, the path your are staging the files from might actually be missing from the respective singularity configuration file.
 Open an issue in Zendesk telling Matthias Seybold about it.

-### Error: "Your process was killed by the external system..."
+### Error: "Your process was likely terminated by the external system"

 This is typically just a cluster message, that your job / process was killed because it consumed: